roseTech/storycoder.dev/Antheias_Garden_Chapter_4/Antheias_Garden_Chapter_4_Story.md

 # Antheias Garden - Chapter 4

-Antheia was walking through a colorful garden and somehow had an odd feeling that there is something missing.
-There was a tree 🌳, many stones 🪨, even some lizards 🦎 which already found their way into this odoriferous spot.
-A pond 🌊!
+Would it be possible for her to ask Athena for some wisdom?
+There something simpler she could try first.
+She knew that in Mykene there was a library, supposedly full of wisdom from the gods, written down by fallible humans.

+Countless hours she read from the first dusk till dawn.
+One realization she made quite early, that her model was too simplistic.
+The lillies in the pond were attracting insects and the insects themselves where prey for the rainbow trouts.
+Despite this lingering feeling, that she quite likely never fully would understand how to laws of nature work or which godess or even titan was behing all of this, she still was happy about her better approach:

-Antheia was powerful enough to wish a tiny pond into existence.
-Minutes later, ten rainbow trouts 🐟 already found a new home.
-There was just a full-moon 🌕 and Antheia could get back when the moon fully shines again.
-For today Antheia just puts beautiful water lilies into the pond.
-50% of the pond are filled with lilies about 500. and they triple every day.
-There are 200 (20% full) rainbow trouts are hungry and each eat 1 lily pad a day.
+- 50% of the pond are filled with lilies about 500. and they triple every day.
+- There are 200 (20% full) hungry insects and each eat 1 lily pad a day.
 They grow at a rate of 4 per day.
 They nibble all the time.
-The sharks 10 (1% full) of them🦈🦈 will each eat 1 trout every day and also every day 5x.
+- The 4 rainbow trouts (1% full) of them will each eat 1 insect every day.
+They grow every day at a rate of 5 per day.

 All of them cannot grow more than what they eat and when they get close, their rate decreases proportional to how close they are.
 How many water lilies will Antheia see when she returns on the next full-moon 🌕?
-How many trouts and sharks?
+How many insects and rainbow trouts?

 Hints: